 Make it Easy to See and Accept

-Other methods that make the EULA easier to read and understand include highlighting the actual portions critical to your software licensing agreement or listing out the sections with related links to make them more accessible for the end-user to locate.
+Additional methods that make a EULA easier to read include highlighting or capitalizing portions of the text that are critical to your software licensing agreement or listing out the sections with related links to make them more accessible for the end user to locate.

-Your clauses should always be unambiguous and leave no room for interpretation regarding what end-users can and cannot do with your software.
+Your clauses should leave no room for interpretation regarding what end users can and cannot do with your software.

-Explicitly explaining to end-users that the licensors have no liability for the use or inability to use the software is the best method of managing the end-users expectations.
-In addition, be clear that these limitations include damage to computers or mobile devices due to downloading the software.
+In addition, clearly state that these limitations include damage to computers or mobile devices due to downloading the software.

 Match Your Brand’s Voice